theorchard/openpyxl/doc/source/windows-development.rst

 lxml
 ----

 openpyxl needs `lxml` in order to run the tests.
 Unfortunately, automatic installation of lxml on Windows is tricky as pip defaults to try and compile it.
+This can be avoided by using pre-compiled versions of the library.

 #.
 In the command line switch to your repository folder::